 Not all "fancy" photographs come from hours upon hours of boring light setups and expensive locales.
 Sometimes the most mundane things create the most spectacular results.
-Food coloring dropped into water is one of these things that produces limitless variations of intricate details for a photographer.
+Food coloring dropped into water is one of these things that produce limitless variations of intricate details for a photographer.
 While certain equipment may make the shot easier, almost anyone with a basic pocket digital camera can easily get great results with this fun photo subject.

 - Digital Camera - You can do this with film, but a digital camera will make it much simpler to get your exposure right.